 instructs the Secretary-General

-to bring this Resolution to the attention of IMO, ICAO, CGPM, CIPM, BIPM, IERS, IUGG, URSI, ISO, WMO and IAU.
+to bring this Resolution to the attention of CGPM, CIPM and BIPM.

 Reasons: The work originally called for in Resolution 655 (WRC-15) is complete.
 Meanwhile, in parallel with the work in ITU-R since WRC-15, the following development was made in the General Conference on Weights and Measures (CGPM): – the adoption of the definition of the UTC in Resolution 2 of the 26th CGPM (2018), – the decision by Resolution 4 of the 27th CGPM (2022) to increase the maximum value for the difference (UT1 − UTC) by 2035.
 This value is serving as the trigger to activate the leap second adjustment.
 Increasing the maximum value from the current value of 0.9 seconds can avoid leap-second adjustments in UTC for at least a century.
 In addition, Resolution 4 (CGPM, 2022) has requested the International Committee on Weights and Measures (CIPM) to consult with ITU and other organizations to prepare proposals of the new maximum value and when to implement it (i.e. the duration of the transition period) for the agreement at the 28th CGPM (2026).
 It is proposed to modify Resolution 655 (WRC-15) to reflect these CGPM decisions.
 Specifically, the resolves part is modified to replace the reference with CGPM Resolution 2 (2018) instead of Recommendation ITU-R TF.460-6.
 The invites ITU-R part is modified to invite ITU-R to initiate studies on a consequentially required revision of Recommendation ITU-R TF.460-6, which contains a description of the UTC time scale and the procedure for introducing a leap second.